RobinNagpal/fuel-token-track-docs/04_frontend.md

 </QueryClientProvider>
 ```

-- `QueryClientProvider:` This component wraps the entire application and provides the queryClient context for data fetching.
+- `QueryClientProvider`: This component wraps the entire application and provides the queryClient context for data fetching.

-- `FuelProvider:` This component wraps our App component and establishes the Fuel network connection context.
-Inside the FuelProvider, we define a configuration object (fuelConfig) that specifies how our application will connect to the network and interact with wallets
+- `FuelProvider`: This component wraps our App component and sets up the context for connecting to the Fuel network.
+Inside the `FuelProvider`, we define a configuration object (fuelConfig) that outlines how our application will connect to the network and interact with wallets.
-  - The connectors property is an array containing instances of different wallet connector classes.
-These connectors allow users to connect their Fuel wallets to the application.
+    - The `connectors` property is an array containing instances of different wallet connector classes.
+These connectors enable users to connect their Fuel wallets to the application.

-Next up, we'll define the code and functions to interact with the contract.

-Let's establish a connection between the React application and our deployed smart contract.
+Next, let's establish a connection between the React application and our deployed smart contract.
 This connection will allow the application to call our contract's functions and retrieve data from the blockchain.
 The following code snippet demonstrates how we achieve this connection using the `useEffect` hook:

 ```typescript
   useEffect(() => {